 The scholarship, available to students from disadvantaged backgrounds, will be awarded taking into account the following criteria:

 |Duration:||3 or 4 years depending on course length.
 Students undertaking a six-year medical degree would only receive funding for the first four years of the course.|

 |Value:||Course fees (at the Home rate) and a grant towards living costs.
 An internship grant of up to £3,000 will also be available during the scholar's course.|

 |Number:||One award will be available for 2022 entry.|

 How do I apply?

-- Applicants will be informed of the outcome of their application in late July 2020.
+- Applicants will be informed of the outcome of their application in August 2022.

 - Applicants will be required to have applied to the Student Finance agency in their home region (England, Scotland, Wales or Northern Ireland) for an assessment of their household income and to have agreed for household income to be shared with the University of Oxford.* If an applicant is successful in their scholarship application it is their responsibility to cancel their Student Finance loan support.

 - Priority will be given to applicants whose household income is assessed as £27,500 or less.
 Applicants with a household income of between £27,500 and £42,875 may also apply.

 - Scholars will be expected to write a report at the end of their first term as well as an annual report about their academic and social activities, and achievements at the University.